openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     }

-The example below shows local classes and interfaces in a class method.
+The example below represents local classes and interfaces in a class method.
 The algorithm is similar to that in a top-level function.
-However, the surrounding class members are not accessible (see :ref:`Accessible`) from local
+However, the surrounding class members are not accessible from local classes (see :ref:`Accessible`):
-classes:

 .. code-block:: typescript
    :linenos: